eliaschikwanda/learn-code/learn_frontend_frameworks/learn_react/README.md

 - `useState` takes an initial argument as the variable that is changings and returns an array `arr` where `arr[0]` is the variable that is changing and `arr[1]` is the updator function.
 - For icons you can use a react library.
 You can instal it using `npm i react-icons@"version"`

+## Managing Component State
+### State Hook
+- React updates state asynchronously (meaning not immediately).
+- State is stored outside of a component.
+React keeps the state as long as the componet shows on the screen.
+- You can only use at the top level of a component.
+- We cannot use inside the `for` loops and `if` statements because it the constructs impact the order in which the state hook is called.

+### Keeping components Pure.
+- A pure function is a function such that given the same input it produces the same result.
+- To keep components pure, keep changes out of the render phase.